Advocacy and Social Supports

 - Bonnyville Handibus

-A grant is available for senior (over 65) who are residents of the M.D. of Bonnyville and have to leave the M.D of Bonnyville to travel for medical reasons.
+A grant is available for seniors (over 65) who currently reside in the M.D. of Bonnyville and have to leave the M.D of Bonnyville to travel for medical reasons.
 This does not include trips into Bonnyville or Cold Lake.
-A more detailed description of the grant and an application form is available here (coming soon) or by calling the office.
+A more detailed description of the grant and an application form is available here: MD_Transportation_Fillable_Form or by calling the office.

 - Community Inter-Agency

 FCSS coordinates the Interagency meetings which occur five times per year.
-Click here to go to the Interagency page.
+For Inter-agency Directory or Events Calendar click the links at the top of the page.

 Can FCSS collaborate as a community partner?